Assistant Professor

 Specialization

-Digital Politics and Ethics
+Digital economy and governance

 Recent Research